 From 2000 to 2006 Roslyn also acted as a consultant to the Community Heritage Grants Program administered by the National Library of Australia.
 This included judging applications to the Program which contain estimations of national significance.
 She has also carried out significance assessments under the Community Heritage Grants program for the Adventist Heritage Centre, Cooranbong, NSW (2007) and Port Macquarie Historical Society, NSW (2009).
 Roslyn has presented significance assessment workshops for collections managers from volunteer-run museums in Museums Australia's Lachlan Chapter's 'Working Spaces' program since 2007.

 Roslyn is co-author, with Kylie Winkworth, of Significance 2.0: a guide to assessing the significance of collections, was developed by the Collections Council of Australia and published in 2009, and is now copyright to the Commonwealth of Australia 2010.
 This is an expanded version of the 2001 work, and includes material on collections in libraries and archives as well as museums.
 She is also the author, co-author and editor of a number of other books on Australia's history and heritage.

-Committee and chairs its Assessment Sub-Committee.
+Committee.
 In 2005 she was appointed to the International Advisory Committee of the UNESCO Memory of the World